IndomieGorengSatu/Mie/README.md

-## You can't trust a ladder.
-It will always let you down
+## Why did the chicken get a penalty?
+For fowl play.